NeuralCoder3/synthesis_comparison/ReadMe.md

 Hence, planning is more restricted in the choice of environment.

 You usually define the problem in PDDL.

+Sort Experiment: Not applicable.
+The commands needs to be (encoded in) the actions.
+The state needs to encode a superposition/unknown register entry (otherwise, we would sort concrete elements).
+Actions need to be deterministic depending on facts.
+Together, we can not conditionally transform the state set without fully exponentially unrolling the permutations of the progra state and actions.

 ### Genetic Programming